I come to you with my tail between my legs. I'm asking for forgiveness for a blog I posted two weeks ago.

 6. Clean: You can also schedule some motivated cleaning time even if it's only for15 minutes.
 Afterall, there's no time for procrastination when there's a ticking timer!

-Its almost guaranteed that you won't be blowing any fuses if you incorporate a couple of these creative suggestions into your workday and you definitely not blow a fuse!
+It's almost guaranteed that you won't be blowing any fuses if you incorporate a couple of these creative suggestions into your workday.

 Be empowered.
 Click on "the extraordinary online business start-up bundle" on the upper right of this page and/or below and see what digital bloggers can do for you.